Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max: Did I win

-Max visits Airiona After the tournament who is in the hospital and asks the doctor about his arms who tells him you know as good as well as I do that they are not coming back.
-Airiona tells him that it is ok as it is reminder of what she did a besides just like he said before I also looked up to you any way
+Max visits Spike After the tournament who is in the hospital and asks the doctor about his arms who tells him you know as good as well as I do that they are not coming back.
+Spike tells him that it is ok as it is reminder of what she did a besides just like he said before I also looked up to you any way

-After visiting Airiona Aarock asks what will be done with him she's told that he will be treated with his injury then placed in rehab and once he is released he be placed under an intensive surveillance system in which a cybervator will be watching at all times not just sometimes for a few years.
-As Max explains this process Airiona is shown going through this process
+After visiting Spike Max asks what will be done with him he's told that he will be treated with his injury then placed in rehab and once he is released he be placed under an intensive surveillance system in which a cybervator will be watching at all times not just sometimes for a few years.
+They explains this process Spike is shown going through this process

-Max frees Mack it is learned that he and the Cyber.Beast is from a different universe.
+Mack goes home the Helios.Suniverse and it is learned that he and the Cyber.Beast is from a different universe.

 The world has returned to normal but citizens can now compete in the CNS on equal footing with Cybervators using prosetics.

-After learning of everything the new world allows citizens to compete past and present cybervators are freed this starts with Yahaira and the last being torey who is sent back to Helios.Suniverse in her proper time period or a future she does not recognize

 - Most Cybervators do not change the rules of the sport much if at all as the current rules is what allowed them to win the fist place.
 Some rule changes submited are modified or even rejected by the CNS if it doesn't align with it's mission to prevent conflict.

-  If Max wins he will change the rules so that the two reserved positions must be for citizens.
-The CNS modifies it and states the the modiication.

   If Jax wins he will change the rules so that citizens are not allowed to compete.
-The Ai not only rejects the request it adds a new rule to require citizens to compete as Airiona has sparked this change
+The Ai not only rejects the request it adds a new rule to require citizens to compete as Spike has sparked this change.
+The CNS modifies it and states the the modification.

-  After Airiona gets freedom aren't you afraid that I will finish the job.
+  After Spike gets freedom: aren't you afraid that I will finish the job.
 Max: As long as the anger is directed towards me Of course not because I will save you again and I will do it no matter how many times it takes.
-Airiona smiles
+Spike smiles